Do you need to send a bottle of champagne or wine to a friend or relative in Long Ashton?

 For everyone’s peace of mind, we’ll be ensuring social distancing can take place by limiting the number of shoppers allowed in the shop at any one time to one adult.
 One in and one out.
 Please be considerate to any customers who may be waiting outside and complete your purchase as quickly as possible.
 And, of course, please do not visit us if you are unwell.
 Stay at home and let us deliver to you within Long Ashton.
 Scroll down for details.

 Please note that the pic’n’mix sweet counter is closed temporarily but we hope to re-open it soon. £1 bags of mixed sweets are available.

 TIPPLE HOME DELIVERY SERVICE

-We are still operating the Tipple Home Delivery Service to those customers in the BS41 9 postcode area who wish to stay at home.
+We are still operating the popular Tipple Home Delivery Service to those customers in the BS41 9 postcode area who wish to stay safe at home.
 To place your order (minimum spend £25) please either telephone 01275 392508 between 4.00pm – 8.00pm or email norman @ littletipple.co.uk (take out spaces) with ‘TIPPLE HOME DELIVERY’ in the subject header.
 Please include your name, address, phone number and order.
 We will call you back to confirm availability and take your payment card details.